-The rising trend of medical marijuana throughout Asia is leading to exciting research and promising innovations.
+The rising trend of medical marijuana throughout Asia leads to exciting research and promising innovations.

-Asian nations that have embraced medical cannabis are beginning to make breakthroughs regarding seizure disorders, cancer, HIV/AIDS, glaucoma, PTSD, inflammation, chronic pain, appetite loss, and more.
+Asian nations embracing medical cannabis are making breakthroughs regarding seizure disorders, cancer, HIV/AIDS, glaucoma, PTSD, inflammation, chronic pain, appetite loss, and more.

 Cannabis Throughout Asia

-Countries all around the world are beginning to legalize medical cannabis, but this trend is particularly notable across Asia.
+Countries worldwide are legalizing medical cannabis, but this trend is notable across Asia.

-In 2018, South Korea got the ball rolling and became the first East Asian nation to legalize medical cannabis.
+In 2018, South Korea got the ball rolling and became the first East Asia nation to legalize medical cannabis.

-Ever since then, even Asian countries that are notorious for their strict anti-cannabis laws have started to come around.
+Ever since then, even Asian countries that are notorious for their strict anti-cannabis laws have come around.

 Thailand is a nation that has legalized weed for medicinal purposes and has made strides with medical research programs.

-Similarly, Malaysia is also on the track to progress and pro-cannabis legislation.
+Similarly, Malaysia is also on track to progress and pro-cannabis legislation.

 The country’s Health Minister, Dzulkefly Ahmad, has stated, “There should be decriminalization of drugs.”

-Even The Philippines and Singapore, infamously anti-weed countries, have started to embrace this wonderful plant.
+Even The Philippines and Singapore, infamously anti-weed countries, have embraced this wonderful plant.

-As their studies progress, their economy and medical tech industry is expected to grow.
+As their studies progress, their economy and medical tech industry are expected to grow.

 The two largest potential markets for cannabis in Asia are China and Japan.

-Chinese investors with massive buying power are looking to get involved with the global medical cannabis industry.
+Chinese investors with massive buying power want to join the global medical cannabis industry.

-Hanma Investment Group has become the first Chinese company to extract CBD, a cannabinoid which can be used for medicinal purposes.
+Hanma Investment Group has become the first Chinese company to extract CBD, a cannabinoid that can be used for medicinal purposes.

 Japan has also made exciting progress with CBD.

-The nation has approved clinical trials to test the effectiveness of oral CBD to treat epilepsy.
+The nation has approved clinical trials to test the effectiveness of oral CBD in treating epilepsy.